God of War: Chains of Olympus: Reception

 God of War: Chains of Olympus received "universal acclaim", according to review aggregator Metacritic, achieving the highest composite score for a PlayStation Portable title.
 The game's graphics were particularly praised, with Matt Leone of 1UP claiming Chains of Olympus is "a technical showpiece for Sony, and arguably the best-looking game on the system."
 Robert Falcon of Modojo.com similarly praised the presentation, calling it "an absolute stunner, the pinnacle of PSP development".
 He also praised the visuals as "absolutely breathtaking," and that the "game moves beautifully throughout, with very little loss in detail or speed."
 However, G4's Jonathan Hunt said that it "occasionally suffers from screen tearing and framerate drops."

 Several reviewers praised Ready at Dawn's solution for the controls and gameplay.
 Because the PlayStation 2 (PS2) controller has two analog sticks and the PSP only has one, GamePro stated "the lack of a second analog stick could have been problematic but it's not."
 Modojo.com similarly stated that despite the lack of a second analog stick, "Kratos handles superbly on the PSP" and that the weapon and magic attacks are "mapped out perfectly around the PSP's control set-up."
 IGNs Chris Roper even claimed the control scheme "works better than on the PS2."
 Roper further claimed that Ready at Dawn "has done a stellar job of keeping Kratos' move set intact," stating that "combat is extremely responsive."
 Matt Leone of 1UP similarly praised developers solution for the control scheme as well as the game's "fantastic" pacing.
 However, GamePro criticized the relative lack of variety in enemies.
 The puzzles were criticized, and G4 claimed that some "are so maddeningly difficult to solve", while GameSpots Aaron Thomas noted the lack of puzzles, claiming that it "could have used more".
 GamePro also criticized the fact that "You still have to lug boxes around to solve environmental puzzles".
 Kristan Reed of Eurogamer also criticized Ready at Dawn for cutting some puzzles, as well as cutting co-op play, multiplayer, dialogue, and characters.

-GameSpot and IGN criticized the short length and minimal boss fights, although GamePro stated that it has "the same epic feel" as the previous installments and claimed that if it was the only God of War title, "it would still stand on its own merits."
+GameSpot and IGN criticized the short length and minimal boss fights, although GamePro stated that the game has "the same epic feel" as the previous installments and claimed that if it was the only God of War title, "it would still stand on its own merits."
 GameTrailers went on to praise the replay value for being able to "bring your powered-up methods of destruction with you."